jspecify/jspecify/docs/docs/spec.md

 > If we defined nullness subtyping to be reflexive, then `String UNSPECIFIED`
 > would be a subtype of `String UNSPECIFIED`, even under the [all-worlds] rules.
-> In other words, we'd be saying that unannotated code is always free from
+> In other words, we would be saying that unannotated code is always free from
 > nullness errors.
 That is clearly false.
 (Nevertheless, lenient tools will
 > choose not to issue errors for such code.
 They can do this by implementing the
 > [some-world] rules.)